samborkent/uuid/README.md

 ## Version 7

 This is the default version in this package.
-UUID v7 is newly defined in [RFC4122](https://datatracker.ietf.org/doc/html/draft-ietf-uuidrev-rfc4122bis-14) and should replace UUID v4 in most use-cases..
+UUID v7 is newly defined in [RFC4122](https://datatracker.ietf.org/doc/html/draft-ietf-uuidrev-rfc4122bis-14) and should replace UUID v4 in most use-cases.
 UUID v7 provides several benefits compared to UUID v4:

-* It is lexicongraphically sortable.
+* It is lexicographically sortable.
-* It can function as an sequential identifier, a unique identifier, and a timestamp at the same time.
+* It can function as an sequential identifier, a unique identifier, and a timestamp at once.
 Which enables you to combine these three fields into one for databases.

 ```
 BenchmarkUUIDV7-16                       2984664               410.6 ns/op             0 B/op          0 allocs/op